googleanalytics/autotrack/README.md

 // ...
 ```

-The above examples show how to include the plugin source code in your final, generated JavaScript file, which accomlishes the first step of the two-step installation process.
+The above examples show how to include the plugin source code in your final, generated JavaScript file, which accomplishes the first step of the two-step installation process.

 You still have to update your tracking snippet and require the plugins you want to use: